Call for Proposals for the

 Data Archive

 The IRTF Data Archive is hosted by the NASA/IPAC Infrared Science Archive (IRSA) at: https://irsa.ipac.caltech.edu/Missions/irtf.html.
 Raw data files taken with SpeX beginning Aug.
 1, 2016, and with iSHELL beginning Feb.
-1, 2017, are now publicly available via this site after a proprietary period of 18 months from the date of observation if taken in the 2024B semester or earlier, and a period of 12 months if taken in the 2025A semester or later.
+1, 2017, are now publicly available via this site after a proprietary period of 12 months.
 As part of the archive process, the abstract field on the observing proposal form is being preserved and provided as metadata when data files are searched for or downloaded from the archive.
 For iSHELL and SpeX spectroscopy observations performed in the standard observing modes in semester 2019B and onward, best-effort automatically generated figures are available showing the extracted spectra and signal-to-noise values.

 In June 2019, the IRTF Legacy Archive website was opened to the public.
 This site provides search and download capabilities for raw IRTF data files taken between 2001 and mid-2016.
 Possible search parameters include semester, start and end dates of the observations, program ID, target name and coordinates, and observer.
 Download of the data files is performed using a retrieval script that is generated from the search results.
 The Legacy Data are provided "as is" with no guarantee of quality or associated metadata other than the information contained in the fits file headers.